BZ83/CourseProject-CleaningData/README.md

        4. Step 2 - load and name the data

-4.a) directory is set for location of Train Data (line 9)

-4.b) data frames are created for the Train Data (line 10), the Subject ID (line 11) and the activity labels (line 12)
+4.a) data frames are created for the Train Data (line 10), the Subject ID (line 11) and the activity labels (line 12)

-4.c) an object “TrainFullData” is created that merges the data with subject ID and the activity labels (line 15)
+4.b) an object “TrainFullData” is created that merges the data with subject ID and the activity labels (line 15)

-4.d) subject ID and Labels are properly named (lines 18 and 19)
+4.c) subject ID and Labels are properly named (lines 18 and 19)

-4.e) names for measure variables are obtained from file (line 20) and applied to dataset (line 21)
+4.d) names for measure variables are obtained from file (line 20) and applied to dataset (line 21)

-4.f) directory is set for location of Test Data (line 26)

-4.g) data frames are created for the Test Data (line 27), the Subject ID (line 28) and the activity labels (line 29)
+4.e) data frames are created for the Test Data (line 27), the Subject ID (line 28) and the activity labels (line 29)

-4.h) an object “TestFullData” is created that merges the data with subject ID and the activity labels (line 32)
+4.f) an object “TestFullData” is created that merges the data with subject ID and the activity labels (line 32)

-4.i) subject ID and Labels are properly named (lines 35 and 36)
+4.g) subject ID and Labels are properly named (lines 35 and 36)

-4.j) names for measure variables are obtained from file (line 37) and applied to dataset (line 38)
+4.h) names for measure variables are obtained from file (line 37) and applied to dataset (line 38)